rackerlabs/genestack/docs/infrastructure-mariadb-ops.md

 Refer to the mariadb-operator [restore documentation](https://github.com/mariadb-operator/mariadb-operator/blob/main/docs/BACKUP.md#restore) for more information.

+!!! tip "Operator Restore Tips"

+    1. If you have multiple backups available, the operator is able to infer which backup to restore based on the `spec.targetRecoveryTime` field discussed in the operator documentation [here](https://github.com/mariadb-operator/mariadb-operator/blob/main/docs/BACKUP.md#target-recovery-time).
+    2. The referred database (db1 in the example below) must previously exist for the Restore to succeed.
+    3. The mariadb CLI invoked by the operator under the hood only supports selecting a single database to restore via the `--one-database` option, restoration of multiple specific databases is not supported.

 ### Restore All Databases

 !!! danger "The following command may lead to data loss"